nfriedly/facebook-js-sdk/readme.txt

 changed recently.

-My server runs a nightly cronjob to download the latest file from http://connect.facebook.net/en_US/all.js, de-minifies it, and push the changes to github.
+My server runs a nightly cronjob to download the latest file from http://connect.facebook.net/en_US/all.js, de-minify it, and push the changes to github.

-To run your own copy, (which I recommend) you'll need to fork the github project, edit the shell script, and then set up an appropriate crontab.
+To run your own copy (which I recommend), you'll need to fork the github project, edit the shell script, and then set up an appropriate crontab.
 Mine looks like this:

 0 5 * * * /home/nfriedly/facebook/connect-js/./update_fb_github.sh 2>&1 > /dev/null